 John joined Watsi on June 16th, 2018.
-One year ago, John became the 4496th member to automatically support a new Watsi patient every month.
-Since then, 1,092 more people have become monthly donors!
-John's most recent donation traveled 4,800 miles to support Christian, a newborn from Tanzania, to fund clubfoot correction.
+Three years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+John's most recent donation traveled 4,500 miles to support Justine, an 18-year-old man from Kenya, to fund fracture repair surgery.

 John has funded healthcare for 34 patients in 8 countries.